National publisher turns growing pain into an opportunity for excellence in SAP S/4HANA user access design

 The project yielded measurable results for the company and won the approval of the external audit team.
 From a quantitative perspective, the role access was now 100-percent SoD violation free.
 At the user level, where conflicting role assignments were inevitable due to business process, the company saw SoD violations reduced by 83 percent and 98 percent in the S/4HANA and CRM systems, respectively.

-The automated emergency access also follows a best-practice design.
-It minimizes manual touchpoints in the process, facilitates quicker turnaround for emergency access requests and promotes accountability for the approvals and reviews.
+The automated emergency access also follows a best-practise design.
+It minimises manual touchpoints in the process, facilitates quicker turnaround for emergency access requests and promotes accountability for the approvals and reviews.

-A major factor ensuring the success of the project is the newly established governance committee, which now has defined roles and responsibilities in the organization to perform monitoring and effect change moving forward.
+A major factor ensuring the success of the project is the newly established governance committee, which now has defined roles and responsibilities in the organisation to perform monitoring and effect change moving forward.